microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 informed: stephentoub, matthewbolanos
 ---

 # Text Search Service

 ## Context and Problem Statement

-{Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
-You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems.}
+Semantic Kernel has support for searching using popular Vector databases e.g. Azure AI Search, Chroma, Milvus and also Web search engines e.g. Bing, Google.
+There are two sets of abstractions and plugins depending on whether the developer wants to perform search against a Vector database of a Web search engine.
+The current abstractions are experimental and the purpose of this ADR is to progress the design of the abstractions so that they can graduate to non experimental status.

 ## Decision Drivers